 - Describe the major sources of energy in the United States

-- Understand the macro energy production/consumption environment
+- Outline the energy production/consumption environment

 - Understand what is meant by “renewable” vs. “non-renewable” energy